Vietnam.vn - Nền tảng quảng bá Việt Nam

 The US Department of Justice filed a civil lawsuit in September, seeking $103 million in damages from two Singaporean companies, Grace Ocean Private Limited and Synergy Marine Private Limited.

-Ship owner ordered to pay $102 million to US for Baltimore Bridge incident photo 1
+Ship owner ordered to pay $102 million in damages to US over Baltimore Bridge incident, photo 1

 A view of the Dali cargo ship crashing into the Francis Scott Key Bridge, causing it to collapse, in Baltimore, Maryland, U.S., April 4, 2024.
 Photo: REUTERS/Nathan Howard